-Kayeri Akweks is best known for her abstracted and realism layering effects of Native American portraits drawn with symbols, plants, and animals.
-Her works are large multi-color drawings on paper and smaller black and white drypoint prints.
-Influenced by the spiritual of humans interacting with the land for health, she reminds all peoples of our connection to the multiple influences of Nature.
-A transcendental artist, her work takes all peoples into immediate contact with acknowledging the First Nations of the North American continent and principles about caring for our environments.
-Akweks lives in the Mohawk Valley area of Springville, Oregon.
+Kayeri Akweks is best known for her layering effects of abstract and realistic Native American portraits drawn with symbols, plants, and animals.
+Her works include large multi-color drawings on paper and smaller black and white drypoint prints.
+Focused on the spiritual interactions of humans with the land for health, she reminds all peoples of our connection to the multiple influences of Nature.
+A transcendental artist, her work brings all peoples into immediate contact by acknowledging the First Nations of the North American continent and recognizing principles about caring for our environments.
+Akweks lives in the Mohawk Valley area of Springfield, Oregon.
 She holds an MFA from Goddard College, Port Townsend, Washington.
 She is enrolled as Upper Mohawk at the Six Nations Reserve, Ohsweken, Ontario.

 Short Artist Statement

-I recognize that there are two cores of identity within me and at their fundamental, both have a direct internal attachment to and beliefs in the land as a constant spiritual force.
-Indigenous people know things – the land and its transcendence give authentic direction about how to live.
-The land and transcendence offer instructions about healing.
-My current work is through large multi-color drawings and smaller black and white drypoint prints.
-The drawing and printmaking contents are comprised of Native portraits and Native dancers, Native and universal symbols used primarily within an Eastern Woodlands context, and natural abstractions made through watercolor interactions, graphite, and minerals.
+I recognize that there are two cores of identity within me and at their foundation, each has a direct internal attachment to and belief in the land as a constant spiritual force.
+Indigenous people know things – the land and its transcendence give authentic directions about how to live.
+The land offers instructions for healing.
+My current work includes large multi-color drawings and smaller black and white drypoint prints.
+The drawing and printmaking contents are comprised of Native portraits and Native dancers, Native symbols used primarily within an Eastern Woodlands context, universal symbols, and abstractions of nature made through watercolor interactions, graphite, and minerals.
 My work speaks about healing and transcendence by allowing ourselves to access love and care for the health of our lands.
 It often shows the connection to my Ontario and Oregon homelands through indigenous animals and plants.
-During our time on earth, we are instructed to genuinely love, care and offer compassion towards one another.
+During our time on earth, we are instructed to genuinely love, care for and offer compassion towards one another.
 When our hearts are broken, we need to work to become whole again.
 Healing is the strongest interest of my artmaking.
-Finding the joy of forms, lines, colors; interactions of materials and topics; being present for the daily miracles; learning and evolving are my motivators.
+My motivations include finding the joy of forms, lines, colors; exploring interactions of materials and topics; being present for the daily miracles; and learning and evolving throughout my life.

 Long Artist Statement